 The Centre can help you record your oral histories, whether you are an individual wanting to tell your story, a town wanting to capture and retain its rich history or a group with a shared story.
 Our expertise, in conjunction with our associates and partners, provides you with an experienced group that will provide professional help and unbiased advice.
 Whether it be advice on how to interview people, or plan your project or technical advise as to recording mechanisms and all that IT stuff, we have the expertise that can advise you.
 If you wish, we can also do the work for you and develop a recorded oral history of your story.

 Once your oral histories are recorded, you can choose to publish them through our web site.
 That way, each story can improve the whole story of the people of Australia and the contribution each has made to our way of life.

 Our technology is based on Testimony Software, developed by Turtle Lane Studios Pty Ltd. This software has already been used to record stories from Australian artists, develop museum kiosks, and record what happens in several conference sessions and workshops.
 This track history should give you confidence in us - we know what we are talking about.
 We've done it before and we can make it easier for you.
-Click on the links on the left to see some of the things we've already done.

 For any more information, please contact one of the following people.
 We welcome other people and organisations to help us achieve our vision, so if you have the drive and the time, come and work with us.